 2.1 Investment in assets owned by the REIT Manager or a connected person

-- For transactions value over 1 million Baht or equal to or above 0.03% of the net asset value of FTREIT, whichever is higher, an approval must be obtained from the Board of Directors;
+- For transactions valued over 1 million Baht or equal to or above 0.03% of the net asset value of FTREIT, whichever is higher, an approval must be obtained from the Board of Directors;

-- For transactions value equal to or above 20 million Baht or over 3% of the net asset value of FTREIT, whichever is higher, an approval must be obtained by resolution of a meeting of unitholders;
+- For transactions valued equal to or above 20 million Baht or over 3% of the net asset value of FTREIT, whichever is higher, an approval must be obtained by resolution of a meeting of unitholders;

 - The REIT Manager shall appoint a financial advisor regarding connected transactions to be entered into with the REIT Manager so that the Board of Directors and/or unitholders can make informed decision on approval of investment in such assets;